Autumn Spire has the characteristic feathered leaves of the native Rowan, but grows with a far more columnar habit.

 The fruitlets are not the usual Rowan-red - they are a bright yellow, contrasting nicely with the autumnal foliage.
 They can still be used for making Rowan jelly.

-Fill in the details below and we will let you know when Autumn Spire rowan is back in stock.
+Fill in the form below and we will notify you when Autumn Spire rowan are back in stock.

 Autumn Spire is more columnar and somewhat smaller than other Rowans, so a good choice if you have a smaller space.

 Autumn Spire is sometimes known as Flanrock, after its seed parent, 'Joseph Rock' - which also has particularly good autumn colours.

 We list more than 50 Sorbus (rowan and whitebeam) trees.
 Choosing can be difficult!
 Our article explaining the different berry and leaf colours might help narrow down the selection.